karthikputtoju/Project-Web-Application-Penetration-Testing/README.md

 ## 📜 License
 This project is licensed under the **MIT License**.
+This project is for educational purposes only.
+Do not use it for unethical hacking.

 ## 📬 Contact
 For queries, reach out via **GitHub Issues** or **email**.